flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 Having explained this, you may be wondering why a processor exhibiting such flaws would ever be commercialised.
 Well, one tenet of the RISC philosophy is that the burden of CPU programming is shifted from the developer to the **compiler**.
 MIPS, in particular, **prioritised the production of high-quality compilers** (including assemblers) to accompany their new CPUs [@cpu-chm_mips].
 Hence, the company envisioned that developers would use a higher-level language (like C) while the toolchain automatically dealt with hazards, either by reordering instructions to fill in slots, or by adding useless fillers as a last measure.

-In fact, exposing the CPU pipeline to developers was an core design strategy at MIPS, evidenced by its very initials standing for 'Microprocessor without Interlocked Pipelined Stages'.
+In fact, exposing the CPU pipeline to developers was a core design strategy at MIPS, evidenced by its very initials standing for 'Microprocessor without Interlocked Pipelined Stages'.

 So, all in all, while I don't find it pleasant to see a program filling the CPU with bubbles, I think MIPS tackled this challenge in a very ingenious way.
 That said, it wasn't without its disadvantages, however.
 As [later years revealed](nintendo-64#cpu), exposing the pipeline made backwards compatibility very tricky, especially as future CPUs debuted revolutionary microarchitectures.